Qebit/dash/doc/dash-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `xeke.conf` and it is located in the Xeke data directory, but both the xeke data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `akax.conf` and it is located in the Akax data directory, but both the akax data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `xeke.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `akax.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\XekeCore\` | `C:\Users\username\AppData\Roaming\XekeCore\xeke.conf`
+Windows | `%APPDATA%\AkaxCore\` | `C:\Users\username\AppData\Roaming\AkaxCore\akax.conf`
-Linux | `$HOME/.xekecore/` | `/home/username/.xekecore/xeke.conf`
+Linux | `$HOME/.akaxcore/` | `/home/username/.akaxcore/akax.conf`
-macOS | `$HOME/Library/Application Support/XekeCore/` | `/Users/username/Library/Application Support/XekeCore/xeke.conf`
+macOS | `$HOME/Library/Application Support/AkaxCore/` | `/Users/username/Library/Application Support/AkaxCore/akax.conf`

-You can find an example xeke.conf file in [share/examples/xeke.conf](../share/examples/xeke.conf).
+You can find an example akax.conf file in [share/examples/akax.conf](../share/examples/akax.conf).